Skip to main content

 The Inference CLI (inf) drives Catalyst from the terminal.
 It serves two main paths:

-2. Operate the platform programmatically — browse models, manage rubrics and eval runs, upload and materialize datasets, queue and monitor training runs, and inspect captured inferences without opening the dashboard.
+2. Operate the platform programmatically — browse models, manage rubrics and eval runs, upload and materialize datasets, queue and monitor training runs, and inspect captured inferences, traces, and spans without opening the dashboard.

 Sign up for an account at Inference.net to get started.